flexbox/talks/README.md

 Hi 👋,
 I'm a Developer and trainer specializing in cross-platform application development.
-As a developer, I love building things that help make user's happy.
+As a freelance, __my mission is to build memorable products that makes user's happy__.
 As a person, I also love making developer's lives easier through coaching, mentoring, and automation.
 You can find more information about me and the topics I speak about here.